Waffleboy/HacknRoll2017/README.md

 ![Skinalytics poster](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/000/461/185/datas/gallery.jpg)

 ## What is Skinalytics?
-Skinalytics is a *Snap N Diagnose* solution that can identify over 30 common skin diseases (including STDs) through the use of deep learning.
-It can be accessed from both a Web Application and via Facebook Messenger.
+Skinalytics is a *Snap N Diagnose* solution that can identify over 8 common skin diseases (including STDs) through the use of deep learning.
+It can be accessed from both a Web Application, Twitter and via Facebook Messenger.

 This prototype, inclusive of scraping the training data, was made within 24 hours for HackNRoll 2017, an annual hackathon organized by NUS Hackers.
-Our initial deep learning model achieved an accuracy of ~60%.
+Our initial deep learning model achieved an accuracy of ~76%.
 This accuracy can definitely be improved by adding more training images, and tuning the model architecture.

 We hope to continously improve this model, and have a solution which can rival the accuracy of a doctor's diagnosis, bringing healthcare to people who cannot afford specialist care, or whom do not visit the doctor for reasons such as embarassment, downplaying the severity of their symptoms, etc.